 Agile (velocity) injects a dose of honesty into the predictability discussion in that it predicts pace based on past trends versus. biased estimates.
 From the perspective of meeting software build goals, team velocity is a signal of the pace of value the team is providing and how healthy the product or team is.
 For a deeper dive into this topic I recommend you check out this blog post from Pivotal Tracker

 Question 3: How would you advise dealing with and prioritizing technical debt?

 This is a big question.
 My short answer is that I believe a roadmap should reflect all outcomes you are expecting the team to work on.
 This includes outcomes that help the team move faster and be more effective and tech debt is an integral part of that.
 On past teams we prioritized tech debt with product outcomes and gave space for both.

 For a much fuller answer to this question I recommend watching Setting Priorities: How to Balance Planned vs. Unplanned Work.

 Question 4: How far into the future should a roadmap go?

 Any product team should always be considering two tracks of work.
 The first track is the known knowns.
 This track is the validated set of features that are ready for build.
 The second track of work are the known unknowns—these are opportunities that require further analysis and customer validation in order for the team to gain confidence that it’s worth building.
 I believe that a roadmap should provide insight into both tracks.

 The other dimension I consider is the feedback loops and how short or long they are.
-Pivotal Cloud Foundry (the team I work with) has a 3-month release cycle and our teams tend to articulate their roadmap for this release, next release, and the future.
+The team I work with has a 3-month release cycle, and our teams tend to articulate their roadmap for this release, next release, and the future.
 The further out you plan the more your goals/roadmap items should be learning goals over feature/solution specifics.